bensanmorris/behavioural_fingerprinting/README.md

 - Perform prediction of the application's behaviour on machines / users not in the training set against the trained application behaviour model

 # Vectorising the file system
-It is not known yet if the hierarchical nature of an application's files and the areas of the file system it touches form strong features for detection so ideally the key code that uniquely identifies an application's file touching the file system might be some form a hierarchical hash (i.e. the key code being obtained via a z-order curve representation of the file's path or some other method that maintains / encodes the hierarchy implcicit in a file's path).
+It is not known yet if the hierarchical nature of an application's files and the areas of the file system it touches form strong features for detection so ideally the key code that uniquely identifies an application's file touching the file system might be some form of hierarchical hash (i.e. the key code being obtained via a z-order curve representation of the file's path or some other method that maintains / encodes the hierarchy implcicit in a file's path).